Communities

 This appears to be a question about either etymology or pagan Norse/Germanic religion.
 Neither of those is on topic for this site.

-qohelet‭ wrote about 2 years ago · edited about 2 years ago
+qohelet‭ wrote almost 3 years ago · edited almost 3 years ago

 Closed as unclear.
 It could be focused as to the meaning of blood in ancient Hebrew sacrificial rites and the significance for later Christianity, but as written it's unclear and too broad.